mtKeller/DynamicEntity/README.md

 # DynamicEntity

 Designed to be a companion object to be used in conjunction with [ActionStrategy](https://www.npmjs.com/package/actionstrategy) or plain [NgRx](https://ngrx.io).
-DynamicEntity is a Control Data Structure that enables the use of Indexes as **address pointers** in Javascript.
+DynamicEntity is a Control Data Structure that facilatates the use of Indexes as **address pointers** in Javascript.

 ##By Example